Learn and study general biblical subjects with a Bible quiz.

 Jesus did not want to be a winemaker, but he respected his mother, Mary, and did as she asked.

-According to the Bible, the wine tasted delicious, even the best.
+According to the Bible, the wedding guests said the wine tasted delicious, even the best.

 John 2:1-11